bml-research/data_analysis_bml/data/data_01_index.md

 `Columns` are also called `variables` or `features`.
 For example, this first column contains the public food key, a unique identifyer for each food item.
 The third column represents information about the type of food but also contains information about the processing.
 You could argue that this column should be be separated in two columns (food name and processing).

+`Values` are found on the cross-section of columns and rows in csv files or other tabulated text file formats.
+In Excell, each cell contains a value.
+Values may represent tekst strings, whole numbers (integers), decimal values (floats) or booleans (true, false).
+Other values do excist as well but are beyond the scope of this course.

 >Do not put records in columns and variables in rows like this:

 |Variable             |Item 1       |Item 2       |Item 3      |Item 4        |